Oil-free Vegan Red Pepper, Chickpea & Corn Soup

-The Ripe Red Peppers for Corn Soup
+Fresh & Ripe Red Peppers for Corn Soup

-There are many varieties of red peppers with varying levels of piquante, from mild, like the classic red bell to screaming piquante, like habaneros.
-For this Red Pepper Corn Soup I use a combination of mild and medium piquante red peppers.
+There are many varieties of red peppers with varying levels of piquante, from mild, like the classic red bell to high level piquante, like habaneros.
+For this oil-free veegan Red Pepper Corn Soup I use a combination of mild and medium piquante red peppers.
 For the mild, I used the classic Red Bell pepper.
 Other mild peppers like Poblanos and Anaheim are also really good in this soup.
 Both Poblanos and Anaheim varieties are mild, but have some kick.
 Fresno peppers are thin skinned and have a mild, sweet and somewhat piquante flavor.
 Jalapeno peppers have a little more piquante and sometimes a lot more piquante.
 Serrano peppers are often quite piquante.

-It’s a good idea to take a small taste of each before using so you can gauge how much of each pepper you want to add in the corn soup.
+It’s a good idea to take a small taste of each pepper before using so you can gauge how much of each pepper you want to add in the corn soup.
 The piquante of peppers goes a long way in soup, more so than other dishes like stews.
 The sweetness of the mild red peppers balances the piquante from the Fresno or Jalapeno peppers.

-Chickpeas (also known as Garbanzo Beans) in the Red Pepper Corn Soup
+Chickpeas in the Red Pepper Corn Soup

 Corn Soup Stock